-Willowbrook School Attendance Policy Adopted by Willowbrook Learning Committee - 3rd March 2021 attendance is crucial.
+Willowbrook School Attendance Policy

+Adopted by Willowbrook Learning Committee - 7th March 2022

 Our school is committed to providing a full, happy and successful educational experience for all of our children.
-We believe that if children are to benefit from the teaching we have and have a successful school career, good
+We believe that if children are to benefit from the teaching we have and have a successful school career, good attendance is crucial.